 Yalaha is a decidedly white-collar town, with fully 85.94% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Yalaha is a town of managers, professionals, and construction workers and builders.
 There are especially a lot of people living in Yalaha who work in management occupations (27.65%), teaching (20.51%), and business and financial occupations (20.05%).

-A relatively large number of people in Yalaha telecommute to their jobs.
-Overall, about 14.06% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 14.06% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Yalaha in 2022 was $58,085, which is wealthy relative to Florida and the nation.
 This equates to an annual income of $232,340 for a family of four.